fpaint/dpd/README.md

 ## Usage

-First of all, you have two models with some useful data inside. `Dpd::Locality` is a collection of localities supported by DPD. `Dpd::Terminal` is a collection of all DPD parcel shops.
+First of all, you have two models with useful data inside. `Dpd::Locality` is a collection of localities supported by DPD. `Dpd::Terminal` is a collection of all DPD parcel shops.
+Not of all localities have a parcel shops.

 To fill the collections with actual data from DPD API you can use rake tasks: